TradeTrust/documentation/docs/topics/verifying-documents/issuance-status.md

 ### Revocation

 It's possible to revoke a DID document if a document store has been declared in its revocation block.
-You can revoke a document [using a document store](/docs/integrator-section/verifiable-document/did/revoking-document).
+You can revoke a document using a document store.

 Note that if you do use revocation for `DID`, you still need to have at least 1 transaction with the ethereum blockchain to deploy a `documentStore`, which means `DID` flow is not free anymore.

-### Issuance process and verification
+### Issuance and verification process

 To issue a document, an institution or individual :

-- [Creates a new ethr DID](/docs/integrator-section/verifiable-document/did/create) (this action needs to be performed only once) and get the private key and the public address.
+- Creates a new ethr DID (this action needs to be performed only once) and get the private key and the public address.
 - Adds the DID address and controller into the document (before wrapping).
 - Wraps a document and get a `merkleRoot`.
 - Sign the `merkleRoot` using the private key.
 The signature must be appended into the wrapped document.